avreal/avillarreal.io/content/posts/awsfortigatevpn.md

 ## EC2 Instances On Private Subnet

 Now that the fortigate is staged for our VPN setup, I will spin up two t2.micro Amazon Linux EC2 instances (free tier!) in the private subnet at 10.0.100.100 and 10.0.100.101, these will be the devices I will try to hit over the VPN.
-This step should be quite simple so I will just say that we must configure them to be in the private network and specify the IP as shown here:
+This step should be quite simple so I will just say that we must configure them to be in the private network and specify the IP as shown here (click [__here__](/1resources/images/awsvpn/ec2network.png) for full size):

 ![ec2network](/1resources/images/awsvpn/ec2network.png)